rwxrob/zet/20220127195819/README.md

 user, that is).

-By the way, this is why these "products" are dependent on Windows WSL2, because WSL2 *is* a Linux virtual machine that Windows ships with it's old and busted operating system to attract the Linux/container crowd.
+By the way, this is why these "products" are dependent on Windows WSL2, because WSL2 *is* a Linux virtual machine that Windows ships with its old and busted operating system to attract the Linux/container crowd.
 It is perfectly fine to just say know to these products and the (broken) WSL2 and install a real virtual machine instead (as oxymoronic as that